rounak/MLXTinyGPT/README.md

 Clone the project, open `MLXTinyGPT.xcodeproj` and run it.
 It will train the network first, and then generate text.

 # Performance
 Karpathy's scaled up network acheived a validation loss of 1.4873.
-On my M3 MBP with 18GB of Memory, I was able to achieve a validation loss of 1.5579436 with a slightly scaled down network, but same the number of epochs.
+On my M3 MBP with 18GB of Memory, I was able to achieve a validation loss of 1.538302 with a slightly scaled down network and dropout probability of 0.1, but same the number of epochs.

 Karpathy said:
 > "I would not run this on a CPU or Macbook.
 You'll have to break down the number of layers and the embedding dimension and so on".